santidesimone/node-base-installer/README.md

 # How to use it

-*createServer* and  *addPlugin*  The following commands are now globally exposed for you to use them.
+The following commands are now globally exposed for you to use them.

 | Command | Description |
 | --- | --- |